qgis/QGIS-Documentation/docs/user_manual/print_layout/create_output.rst

    <https://arxiv.org/abs/2609.07623>`_).
    Be careful when publishing a map of individual-level sensitive locations, such as patient residences or crime incidents.

+   To reduce this risk, please consider:

+   * Reducing the precision of the point locations in the layer, so that any coordinates read from the exported map are no more precise than the level you chose.
+   * Exporting as a raster image with :guilabel:`Enable antialiasing` unchecked in the :guilabel:`Image Export Options`, since the leak comes from the anti-aliased pixels at the edge of the symbol.
+   * Avoiding SVG and PDF output, and the :guilabel:`Always export as vectors` option in particular, since vector output writes the exact coordinates into the output map.

 .. _export_layout_image: